minhhangng/minhhangng.github.io/_pages/about.md

   - /about.html
 ---

 I am third-year Ph.D. student at IRIF, Universite Paris Cite, working with Pierre Fraigniaud and Mikael Rabie.
-Before, I got my Master from a research master program in Paris [MPRI](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), and my Bachelor in Mathematics from [Hanoi National University of Education](https://english.hnue.edu.vn).
+Before, I got my Master from a research master program [MPRI](https://wikimpri.dptinfo.ens-cachan.fr/doku.php) in Paris, and my Bachelor in Mathematics from [Hanoi National University of Education](https://english.hnue.edu.vn).
 This is my [CV](files/CV-2.pdf).

 Research Interest